The Luckiest Man in America: Cast

 A clip of the real-life Press Your Luck episode with Larson being interviewed by Tomarken is featured as the film's mid-credits scene, with the real-life Ed and Janie briefly appearing as well.

 Production

 On August 18, 2000, the film was originally announced as a comedy with Bill Murray portraying the role of Larson with Howard Franklin as writer and director along with Nicolas Cage's Saturn Films and Stanley Books' Once Upon a Time Films producing.
 However, the plans were scrapped later on in its lifespan, and it was placed in development hell for 25 years.

-It was announced in May 2024 that the film, titled Press Your Luck, had entered post-production, with Paul Walter Hauser, Walton Goggins, David Strathairn and Maisie Williams among the cast announced.
+It was announced in May 2024 that the film, titled Press Your Luck, had entered post-production, with Paul Walter Hauser, Walton Goggins, David Strathairn, and Maisie Williams among the cast announced.
 Later, the film was retitled The Luckiest Man in America.
+It was filmed primarily on soundstages in Bogotá, Colombia (the hometown of the film's director, Samir Oliveros).

 Release

 The film premiered at the Toronto International Film Festival on September 5, 2024.
 That same month, IFC Films and Sapan Studio acquired U.S. distribution rights to the film, planning to theatrically release it sometime in 2025.
 It was released in the United States on April 4, 2025.